franciscogiuff/BoxerApp/README.md

 # Training Timer App

-This is a new timer app that will allow you to fix your training sessions according to your needs.
+	This is a new Timer app that will allow you to fix your training sessions according to your needs.

 ## Highlights